YuanTian1991/Inivata_Coding_Test/README.md

 >
 ```

-So, for amplicon\_1 and amplicon\_2, the gene related is: `ENSE00001601336` .
-For amplicon\_3, the gene related is: `ENSE00003527888` .
+As above result shows, for amplicon\_1 and amplicon\_2, the gene (gene1) related is: `ENSE00001601336` .
+For amplicon\_3, the gene (gene2) related is: `ENSE00003527888` .

 ## 3. Extract sequence from Reference

-Then, I need to find a way to extract sequence from fasta reference file.
-Actually after searching around, I did not found a very direct solution.
+Then, I need to find a way to extract sequence from reference fasta reference file.
+After searching around, I did not found direct tool for this solution.
 So I wrote below function to extract sequence.
 In below function, it requires 4 parameters, the reference fasta file path, and `chr` , `start` and `end` for sequence you want to extract.

-The idea is to use R package `seqinr` to read into reference fasta file, it will convert each chromosome into a long vector.
-Then in the coordiniate file, we know the chr, start, and end for each amplicon.
+The idea is to use R package `seqinr` to read into reference fasta file, it will convert each chromosome string into a long vector.
+Then in the coordiniate file, we can find the chr, start, and end for each amplicon.
 We can then directly extract subset of vector as sequence, and convert it back from vector to string, and convert to to uppercase.

 Below is the function:

 - refPath is the path for reference file, in this case it’s the `genome.fa.gz` file.
+- chr: chromosome of amplicon.
+- start: start for amplicon.
+- end: end for amplicon.

 ```r
 library("seqinr")